 - Your user-extension will not yet be loaded, you must close and restart Selenium-IDE.

-- In your empty test, create a new command, your user-extension should now be an options in the Commands dropdown.
+- In your empty test, create a new command, your user-extension should now be an option in the Commands dropdown.